Ali Campbell: Career

 In the UK, his solo albums Big Love and Running Free both reached the UK Top 10, while Flying High and Great British Songs reached the Top 20.
 Campbell scored a number 1 hit in 1994 as featured artist, along with brother Robin, on Pato Banton's cover of The Equals' "Baby Come Back".

 In October 2007, Campbell released a solo album titled Running Free.
 It entered the UK Albums Chart at number 9 and went gold.
 This was the first top ten entry for Campbell for a new studio album since UB40s Labour of Love 3 album, which was released 10 years prior.

 On 24 January 2008, it was reported that Campbell was to quit the group after almost 30 years.
 Campbell, who was a founding member of UB40, songwriter and lead vocalist, finally quit the band in 2008.
 Their last gigs together were in February 2008 in Australia, New Zealand and Uganda.

 Campbell then issued a statement on his website and through his solicitors stating that for many years he had been unhappy with the business practices and business managers of UB40 and launched an investigation into the financial handling of the business.
 This was the reason for his departure.

-A few months later, Michael Virtue the keyboard player also left UB40, citing the same reasons as Campbell, and joined Campbell's legal investigation.
+A few months later, keyboard player Michael Virtue also left UB40, citing the same reasons as Campbell, and joined Campbell's legal investigation.
 Virtue subsequently joined Campbell's new band, the Dep band.

 On 18 October 2010 Ali released his fourth solo album Great British Songs—a collection of British pop and rock hits from the 1960s and 1970s.
 The album reached 15 on the UK Albums Chart where it remained for three weeks.
 It also gave Campbell his third top 15 charting album in as many years.
 Critic David Jefferies of AllMusic said of the album, "Longtime fans will appreciate that Campbell's voice is as strong as ever, but it deserves a better showcase than this mixed bag".
 Campbell's label Jacaranda Music was number one on the UK independent chart in October 2010 and Great British Songs also entered the iTunes reggae album chart at number one.

-In 2012, Campbell was announced as one of the three judges on the judging panel of the TV show, New Zealand's Got Talent, along with Jason Kerrison and Rachel Hunter.
+In 2012, Campbell was announced as one of the three judges on the judging panel of the TV show New Zealand's Got Talent, along with Jason Kerrison and Rachel Hunter.
 In 2013, Campbell was replaced for the third series by American choreographer Cris Judd.